-The basic organization of the CSLF is defined in the CSLF Charter as consisting of a Policy Group, a Technical Group and Secretariat, as is shown in Figure 2.
+The basic organization of the CSLF is defined in the CSLF Charter as consisting of a Policy Group, a Technical Group and Secretariat.
 The responsibilities of each of these are delineated in more detail in the CSLF Terms of Reference and Procedures.
 (See text box.)